-- The Health New Zealand Te Whatu Ora chart on 'Infectious Diseases" and guidance from HS26 Response to infectious illnesses will be followed.
-Infectious diseases include conjunctivitis, measles, rubella, chicken pox, glandular fever, scarlet fever, mumps, whooping cough, and gastrointestinal diseases (e.g., norovirus, rotavirus, salmonella). - We will always recommend to our parents and staff members seeking clearance from a doctor. - Children with vomiting and/or diarrhoea should remain away from the centre for 48 hours after the last bout of vomiting or diarrhoea.
-Same to be applied to staff members. - As Salmonella is difficult to distinguish from other stomach upsets that result in loose motions, staff will record any child who has a loose motion and speak with parents, so that they can watch out for the appearance of the following symptoms: - abdominal pain - frequent diarrhoea - chills or fever - headache
+- 1. The Ministry of Education's chart on 'Infectious Diseases and guidance from HS26 Response to infectious illnesses will be followed.
+Infectious diseases include conjunctivitis, measles, rubella, chicken pox, glandular fever, scarlet fever, mumps, whooping cough, and gastrointestinal diseases (e.g., norovirus, rotavirus, salmonella). - 2.
+We will always recommend to our parents and staff members seeking clearance from a doctor. - Children with vomiting and/or diarrhoea should remain away from the centre for 48 hours after the last bout of vomiting or diarrhoea.
+Same to be applied to staff members.
+A doctor's certificate is required for staff returning to work after two consecutive sick days. - 4.
+As Salmonella is difficult to distinguish from other stomach upsets that result in loose motions, staff will record any child who has a loose motion and speak with parents, so that they can watch out for the appearance of the following symptoms: - abdominal pain - frequent diarrhoea - chills or fever - headache - Vomiting

-3 Illness that requires child to be sent home includes coloured discharged from nose (no allergy related), identifiable rash or spots, constant cough, diarrhoea, vomiting, temperature over 38c, difficulty breathing, conjunctivitis and any of the infectious disease In App 2 pf the Licensing Criteria for Early Childhood and Care Centre 2008.
+&lt;sup>1 Illness that requires child to be sent home includes coloured discharged from nose (no allergy related), identifiable rash or spots, constant cough, diarrhoea, vomiting, temperature over 38c, difficulty breathing, conjunctivitis and any of the infectious disease In App 2 pf the Licensing Criteria for Early Childhood and Care Centre 2008.